Israel News for 8-3-2020 - IsraelAM

 News Update

-The Health Ministry reported 708 in the last 24 hours, based on only 9,953 tests, which is a very small number.
-There are currently 334 people in serious condition and 100 on ventilators.
-There have been 541 coronavirus related deaths since the start of the pandemic.
+The Health Ministry reported 1,692 in the last 24 hours.
+There are currently 341 people in serious condition and 99 on ventilators.
+There have been 561 coronavirus related deaths since the start of the pandemic.
+The IDF will be sending 2,000 soldiers to assist health officials with testing and epidemiological investigations of COVID-19 patients.

-Prof. Ronni Gamzu, the coronavirus czar, recommended general closure in localities with high infection rates and easing of restrictions for localities with low infection rates.
-He also recommended fewer restrictions in open spaces such as parks, more severe restrictions in closed spaces such as restaurants and gyms, the cancellation of the partial closure on weekends.
-The most prominent centers of infections are localities and neighborhoods with ultra-Orthodox and Arab residents.
+PM Netanyahu and DM Gantz are still locked in a battle over passing a new budget, which could lead to the calling of a new election.
+The power sharing agreement reached between the two leaders calls for a 2 year budget, which is what Gantz is insisting on.
+But Netanyahu is demanding a one year budget.

-The IDF attacked 4 men who were spotted planting explosives near the Israeli-Syrian border fence.
-The men were hit by fire from ground and air forces.
+The PM could be looking to force an election, which current polls indicate that he would win.
+It would probably also spell an end to Gantz’s chances of ever becoming PM.
+Netanyahu claims that an annual budget would allow the government to immediately allocate funds to battle the coronavirus and that a longer-term budget would include spending cuts.
+Gantz claims that Israel needed a long-term fiscal plan for economic and political stability.